 Tanya Bretherton has a PhD in sociology with special interests in narrative life history and social history.
 She has published in the academic and public sphere for twenty years, and worked as a Senior Research Fellow at the University of Sydney for fifteen years.
 Dr Bretherton's specialty is converting detailed research into thought-provoking works which are accessible to a general readership.
 Currently she works as a freelance researcher and writer.

 Her first book, The Suitcase Baby, was shortlisted for the Ned Kelly Award, the Danger Prize and the Waverley Library 'Nib' Award.
-Her second book The Suicide Bride, was shortlisted for the Danger Prize.
+Her second book The Suicide Bride, was shortlisted for the Danger Prize and in 2020 she won the Danger Prize for The Killing Streets.